 Esher High School Senior Leadership team consists of the Executive Headteacher of the School, two Deputy Headteachers, three Assistant Headteachers, and the School Business Lead.
-St Andrew's School Senior Leadership team consists of two Co-Headteachers of the School and one Deputy Headteacher.
+St Andrew's School Senior Leadership team consists of a Headteacher of the School, one Deputy Headteacher and one Assistant Headteacher.
 These leaders control the Academy at a school level implementing the policies laid down by the Trust Board and Directors and reporting back to the Local Governing Body.
 As a group, the Senior Leadership Team are responsible for the authorisation of spending within agreed budgets and the appointment of staff where authorised by the Headteacher.